bilibilij/bilibilij.github.io/index.md

 ## About Me

 I completed my master degree at Sichuan University, where I conducted research under the supervision of Jing Wang and Jianquan Liu.
 My research primarily focused on the evolutionary impact of whole-genome duplication (WGD) in plant.
-Currently, I am employed as a Research Assistant in Jing Wang's lab.
+Currently, I am employed as a Research Assistant in <a href="https://jingwanglab.org/" target="_black">**Jing Wang**</a> lab.

-I have received an official offer to join the University of British Columbia (UBC) in September 2024, working in the lab of **Judith Mank**.
+I have received an official offer to join the University of British Columbia (UBC) in September 2024, working in the lab of <a href="https://www.zoology.ubc.ca/mank-lab/" target="_black">**Judith Mank**</a>.

 ## Research Interests
 - **Sex Chromosomes Evolution**